Four Thieves Vinegar Collective

-Four Thieves' membership is generally composed of technically trained people, but does not include medical professionals.

 Views

 Laufer has compared his work to that of Women on Waves, a group that provides abortion medication to women in areas where abortion is illegal.
 His motivation in founding the group is to provide medication to people when it is too expensive for them to afford, illegal to acquire, or unavailable due to it treating an orphan disease.
 He believes that providing lifesaving medication to those who need it justifies violating the intellectual property rights of pharmaceutical companies, and supports cognitive liberty.

+The group bills itself as promoting development of DIY medicine as part of a larger "right to repair for your body".

 History

 Laufer, trained in mathematics, formed the group in 2008 during a graduate school trip to El Salvador.
 While visiting a local medical clinic he learned that despite the existence of many clandestine chemistry labs producing methamphetamine and MDMA, the clinic was out of oral contraceptives.
 He investigated the possibility of DIY pharmaceuticals which culminated in the founding of Four Thieves in 2015.
 He took the name from four thieves vinegar, a legendary plague cure.